 Banknote manufacturer accreditation

-The ECB has a duty to ensure the integrity of the euro as a means of payment by applying the highest environmental, health and safety, security, ethical and quality standards throughout the research and development, design, production and supply phases of euro banknotes.
+The ECB has a duty to ensure the integrity of the euro as a means of payment by applying the highest ethical, environmental, health and safety, security and quality standards throughout the research and development, design, production and supply phases of euro banknotes.

-Euro banknotes must therefore be produced to specific industrial standards, including ISO 9001, ISO 14001 and ISO 45001, and meet strict security requirements.
+The production of euro banknotes must, therefore, comply with specific industrial standards, including ISO 9001, ISO 14001 and ISO 45001, and meet strict ethical and security requirements.

 Manufacturers of euro items must be accredited

 The manufacturing of euro items and of euro secure items is also subject to an ECB accreditation procedure.
-Only accredited manufacturers may participate in procurements and enter into contracts for euro item activities or euro secure item activities.
+Only accredited manufacturers may participate in procurements and enter into contracts for a euro item activity or a euro secure item activity.

 Fields of accredited manufacturers